Jubatian/uzebox/kernel/videoMode52/M52_Manual.rst

 - RAM tile usage can be controlled allowing the use of any number of RAM tiles.

-- Can perform blits over any of the row modes.
+- Can perform blits over Attribute mode 0 and mode 1.
 It can cope with different tilesets on the same screen (allowing the use of more than 256 ROM tiles), and can use RAM tiles as well as targets (so it will blit normally over RAM tiles not allocated for sprites).

 - Supports masking: the tile layer may partially cover sprite content.